 Bettas that are stressed due to poor water quality, other illness, improper feeding, or proximity to other fish are more likely to be attacked by Ich.
 One of the best things you can do to prevent Ich is to keep your betta happy and stress-free.
 Make sure of these things and you'll probably never see Ich again!

-Got any other tips for curing and preventing Ich you'd like to share?
+Got any other tips for remedying and preventing Ich you'd like to share?
 Have any questions about getting rid of those nasty parasites?
 Leave a comment below!